-Jennifer Brey is a master's-level counselor, licensed in Pennsylvania and verified by Psychology Today.
-She specializes in working with adults experiencing anxiety, trauma, and substance abuse issues.
+Jennifer Brey is a master's-level professional counselor, licensed in Pennsylvania and New Jersey, as verified by Psychology Today.
+She specializes in helping adults experiencing challenges with anxiety, trauma, and substance abuse.

 B.A., Psychology, Temple University | Minor: Sociology